codedbychavez/configcat-vue/README.md

 In your `main.js` file:

-1. import the plugin
+1. Import the plugin

 ```js
 import { ConfigCatPlugin } from 'configcat-vue';
 ```

-2. Use the plugin
+2. Use the plugin:

 ```js
 app.use(ConfigCatPlugin, {